Study of the acoustic and thermal response of an elastically anisotropic solid to a sub-nanosecond laser pulse in transient grating spectroscopy: Results and Discussion

 \subsection{Frequency-domain signal comparison}

-Although the time-domain signal is useful for determining the thermal diffusivity coefficient, the elastic properties are characterized by the frequency spectra of the acoustic oscillations.
-As shown in \figref[a]{fig:Maps}, the simulated and measured frequency spectra agree very well -- to the extent of capturing not only the main peak of the surface acoustic wave but also other acoustic features originating in the ultra-transient grating phenomena \cite{grabec_utgs_2025}.
+Although the time-domain signal is useful for determining the thermal diffusivity coefficient, the elastic properties are characterized by the frequency spectra (or velocity spectra, with $v=\lambda f$) of the acoustic oscillations.
+As shown in \figref[a]{fig:Maps}, the simulated and measured frequency spectra agree very well in a variety of angles (propagation directions) -- to the extent of capturing not only the main peak of the surface acoustic wave but also other acoustic features originating in the ultra-transient grating phenomena \cite{grabec_utgs_2025}.
 These features present a minute modulation of the surface displacement during the first several nanoseconds of the acoustic signal -- that is, with significantly lower prominence and orders-of-magnitude shorter timescale than the SAW.
-Yet, they are captured very well in the simulation, as shown in Fig.~\ref{fig:Maps} -- the agreement with the measured signals documents that the surface displacement and its time profile is realistic from the beginning of the simulation, where the finite duration of the pulse plays the largest role.
+Yet, they are captured very well in the simulation , as shown in Fig.~\ref{fig:Maps} -- the agreement with the measured signals documents that the surface displacement and its time profile is realistic from the beginning of the simulation, where the finite duration of the pulse plays the largest role.
 Capturing the ultra-transient effects in the simulation with excellent agreement to the experiment nominates the FEM simulation for further studies of these effects.

-For a further comparison with the experimental results, we performed a calculation of the frequency-angular dispersion on the considered crystallographic cut (110) with a fine step of \ang{1}.
+For a further comparison with the experimental results, we performed a calculation of the frequency-angular dispersion on the considered crystallographic cut (110) with a fine step of 1$^\circ$.
 These frequency-angular maps are shown in \figref[b]{fig:Maps}.

-Note that, for the sake of computational demands, we performed this calculation with the 50nm mesh -- while the 25nm mesh provides near-perfect results, it is also nearly seven times more computationally demanding (due to the increase in the number of elements and lower time step).
-The agreement of these maps demonstrates the ability of the designed simulation to capture the surface dynamics including ultra-transient phenomena in various studied crystallographic directions, where the wave polarizations are coupled.
+{ For further comparison of the experimental and computational results, we measured and calculated angular dispersion of the considered crystallographic cut (110) with a fine step of 1$^\circ$, with the resulting frequency-domain angular-resolved maps shown in \figref[b]{fig:Maps} -- again, with frequency recalculated to velocity to avoid the dependence on chosen wavelength $\lambda$. } Note that, for the sake of computational demands, we performed the calculation with the 50nm mesh -- while the 25nm mesh provides near-perfect results, it is also nearly seven times more computationally demanding (due to the increase in the number of elements and lower time step).
+The agreement of these maps demonstrates the ability of the designed simulation to capture the surface dynamics including ultra-transient phenomena in various studied crystallographic directions, where the wave polarizations are coupled (as the rotated stiffness tensor follows less symmetries in general directions).